5roop/task4/README.md

 | Naive Bayes | Twitter | 117         | 0.85    |
 | Linear SVC  | SETimes | 125         | 0.75    |
 | Linear SVC  | Twitter | 125         | 0.91    |

+# Addendum 2022-01-05T10:07:27

+I tried optimizing hyperparameters for the part 15: training a plain SVC on SETimes.
+I never obtained performance remotely comparable to LinearSVC ( clasifier trained in less than a few minutes).